square/square-connect-go-sdk/swagger/docs/SubscriptionsApi.md

 > CreateSubscriptionResponse CreateSubscription(ctx, body)
 CreateSubscription

-Creates a subscription for a customer to a subscription plan.
+Creates a subscription to a subscription plan by a customer.
 If you provide a card on file in the request, Square charges the card for the subscription.
 Otherwise, Square bills an invoice to the customer's email address.
 The subscription starts immediately, unless the request includes the optional `start_date`.
 Each individual subscription is associated with a particular location.

 ### Required Parameters